-6. A person who, without the consent of an aerodrome security officer or other lawful authority, enters a restricted area or remains in the aerodrome or in the fuel facilities when requested to leave by an aerodrome security officer or by the Fuel Management Contractor is guilty of an offence.
+6. A person who, without the consent of an aerodrome security officer or other lawful authority, enters a restricted area or remains in the aerodrome or in the fuel facilities when requested to leave by an aerodrome security officer or by the Fuel Management Contractor commits an offence.